pkscanvas/RoundTable/README.md

 ### Usage

 1. Keep the dataset in the code folder
-2. Run the LM Studio server
+2. Run the LM Studio server after choosing a model compatible with your system
 3. Start the Tkinter application:
    ```
    python code/ctk_ui.py